Pherpher089/Nomad/ChangLog.md

+### level-save-fix - ctutor - 0.1.1.c
+- More file save fixes
+- Added more value to apples
+- Tress drop more logs
+- upped the axe damage
+- Adjusted wilds terrain so that it is centered.
+- Added fixes to the transparency

 ### level-save-fix - ctutor - 0.1.1.b
 - fixing level saving
 - files are gain saved onto joining clients machines :/